The History of MPS 430

 School sports commenced in 1937 and still run to this day.

 In 2020, Melton Primary School celebrated 150 years on their present site.
-Unfortunately due to Covid-19, a community event will hopefully be held in 2021.
+Unfortunately due to Covid-19 we were unable to provide a community celebration.
+The students celebrated within the school community.